jlguenego/matrix/README.md

 ### Creation

-- `new Matrix(rows: number, cols: number)` - Creates an empty matrix with given dimensions
+- `new Matrix(rows: number, cols: number)` - Creates an empty matrix with given dimensions (filled with zeros)
+- `new Matrix(rows: number, cols: number, constant: number)` - Creates a matrix filled with the specified constant value
 - `new Matrix(data: number[][])` - Creates a matrix from a 2D array

 ### Methods